Juli Plant Grainger Professor of Global Environmental Health

 Randall Kramer is the Juli Plant Grainger Professor of Global Environmental Health in the Nicholas School of the Environment, and Deputy Director of the Duke Global Health Institute.
 Before coming to Duke in 1988, he was on the faculty at Virginia Polytechnic Institute and State University.
 He has held visiting positions at IUCN--The World Conservation Union, the Economic Growth Center at Yale University, and the Indonesian Ministry of Forestry.
 He has served as a consultant to the World Bank, World Health Organization and other international organizations.
 He was named Duke University’s Scholar Teacher of the Year in 2004.
 Kramer's research is focused on the economics of ecosystem services and on global environmental health.
 He is currently leading an interdisciplinary team using decision analysis and implementation science to evaluate the health, social and environmental impacts of alternative malaria control strategies in East Africa.

 - Ph.D., University of California at Davis 1980

 - M.E., North Carolina State University 1976

 - A.B., University of North Carolina at Chapel Hill 1975

-Cole, J, McDonald, J, Wen, X, and Kramer, R. "Marketing energy efficiency: perceived benefits and barriers to home energy efficiency."
-Energy Efficiency (January 15, 2018).
+Cole, JC, McDonald, JB, Wen, X, and Kramer, RA.
+"Marketing energy efficiency: perceived benefits and barriers to home energy efficiency (Accepted)."
+Energy Efficiency (January 15, 2018): 1-14.
+Full Text

 Simmons, RA, Mboera, L, Miranda, ML, Morris, A, Stresman, G, Turner, EL, Kramer, R, Drakeley, C, and O'Meara, WP.
 "A longitudinal cohort study of malaria exposure and changing serostatus in a malaria endemic area of rural Tanzania."
 Malaria journal 16, no. 1 (August 2, 2017): 309-.
 Full Text